Handle malicious file detection results

 Trace the file's origin: Check the file's directory.
 For example, if the file is in a WordPress directory, check whether a known vulnerability was exploited to create a backdoor.

-Review system recommendations: In the Incident Description section of the details page, review the system's analysis and response guidance.
+Review system recommendations: In the Event Description section of the details page, review the system's analysis and response guidance.

 Perform response actions